syn990/SYN-OS/SYN-OS/SYN-ISO-PROFILE/airootfs/usr/share/syn-os/docs/storage-strategies.md

 1. Boot (ext4, sized `BootSize`), mounted separately at `BootMountLocation`.
 2. Root: everything else, encrypted or not.

-This is the BIOS/MBR strategy to use when you want `Encryption=yes` on legacy hardware/VMs.
-GRUB itself never touches the encrypted root directly: `/boot` holds the plain (unencrypted) kernel and initramfs, GRUB just boots those with `cryptdevice=UUID=...` on the kernel command line, and the initramfs's `encrypt` hook does the actual unlock at boot time.
-This is the same division of labour `uefi-bootctl` already uses; GRUB's own LUKS support (`cryptomount`) is deliberately not used here, since it's historically been fragile for LUKS2 with modern KDFs like `argon2id` on legacy BIOS.
+This is the BIOS/MBR strategy for `Encryption=yes` on legacy hardware/VMs.
+GRUB itself never touches the encrypted root: `/boot` holds the plain, unencrypted kernel and initramfs, GRUB boots those with `cryptdevice=UUID=...` on the kernel command line, and the initramfs's `encrypt` hook does the actual unlock at boot time.
+Same division of labour `uefi-bootctl` already uses.
+GRUB's own LUKS support (`cryptomount`) is deliberately unused here — it's historically fragile for LUKS2 with modern KDFs like `argon2id` on legacy BIOS.

 All three strategies zero the first 4 MiB of the disk before partitioning, to clear stale partition table signatures that can otherwise confuse `parted`/the kernel on reused disks.